-Signs of deer, moose, and turkey were observed during the field work on the lot.
+Signs of moose were observed during the field work on the lot, though other wise there was a lack of wildlife sign on the lot.
 However, this property contains all the necessary requirements for wildlife habitat: food, cover, and water.
 Habitat conditions and quality are based on three environmental factors: land use (forest, non-forest, water), vegetative structure (grasses, shrubs, trees- seedlings, saplings, poles, and saw timber), and vegetative species.
 As the landscape is continually changing naturally, so are the species of wildlife that occupy it.
 Almost all species of wildlife benefit one way or another from the early successional habitats provided by timber harvesting.
 Different age classes of trees can help to provide a variety of habitat features for wildlife including cavity trees, snags, down woody debris, browse, hard and soft mast, cover, food, nesting or den sites, and raptor perches, to name a few.